Every year, the same story: We profess to care about climate change, but we’re driving more and greenhouse gas emissions are rising rapidly.

 Oregon is stuck in an endless loop of lofty rhetoric, distant goals, and zero actual progress

-Another year, another Groundhog Day, and another bleak report that we’re not making any progress on Climate Change.
+If it seems to you like you’ve read this before, you have: We’re marking this year’s Groundhog Day noting that despite our stated goal to reduce our greenhouse gas emissions, we’re actually not making any progress on climate change.
 The Oregon Global Warming Commission’s latest report reads like its predecessors.
 It chronicles the growing climate crisis, yet again declaring the state’s adopted goal to have lower carbon emissions by 2050, and presenting the data showing that we’re utterly failing to make meaningful progress.
 Here’s the key takeaway from the report: The yellow lines show the state’s stated goals, the dotted orange lines show the path we’re on.
 And if you look at the black (“actual”) line, you’ll see that emissions have actually increased since 2010.
 In short, in no way are we on track to meet our adopted goals.

 Once again, we find ourselves in the same predicament as Bill Murray in the 1993 movie, Groundhog’s Day–waking up every morning to discover that it’s still February 2, and that he’s done nothing to change any of the behaviors that have messed up his life.

 Last year we noted that Oregon leaders were caught in the trap of yet another allegorical movie “Don’t Look Up.”
 We’re coping with the climate crisis—and our failure to take it seriousl—with a kind of second-order denial, not pretending that climate change isn’t real, but instead pretending that we’re actually doing anything to solve it, or more precisely that pretending that the things that we are doing are not ineffectual.